 For traditional real estate private equity firms, the most common entry point is through real estate asset management at a larger firm or investment sales at a top brokerage firm.

-So from start to finish, the path could look like: 2 years Investment Banking Analyst, followed by 2-3 years Real Estate Private Equity Associate, then 2 years MBA and finally a return to a REPE firm as a Vice President.
+So from start to finish, the path could look like this: 2 years Investment Banking Analyst, followed by 2-3 years Real Estate Private Equity Associate, then 2 years MBA and finally a return to a REPE firm as a Vice President.

 At traditional (smaller) REPE firms, the path is similar, but instead of 2 years getting an MBA, the firm might promote you to a Senior Associate position prior to Vice President.

-The Real Estate Private Equity Acquisitions Associate Salary
+Real Estate Private Equity (REPE) Acquisitions Associate Salary

-Compensation structure is generally structured similar to traditional private equity – heavily weighted towards bonus, though compensation within real estate private equity tends to be more highly variable than traditional PE.
+Compensation structure is generally structured similarly to traditional private equity – heavily weighted towards bonus, though compensation within real estate private equity tends to be more highly variable than traditional PE.

 At the junior level, base and bonus are all cash, while at mid-to-senior levels, compensation typically includes a carried interest component.